NeonixRIT/gcisdiscordverify/README.md

 ## Step 1: Add Application to Discord Server
 - Go to the `index.php` page in the project root directory and follow the link to add the application to your server created in step 0
-- Go into the server settings and move the applications role to the top of the roles list
+- Go into the server settings and move the application's role above the roles you wish it to be able to apply to users

 ## Step 2: Create Invite Links
 - Go to the `createinvite/index.php` page, select your server and the roles you wish the invite link to apply to users.
 Add a description to the invite link to remember what is for